knightazura/ghost-sdk/Write-Post.md

 ##Adding an Image

 * When Bob comes to a place in his text where he wants to add an image, he hits enter a couple of times.
 Images cannot be floated within text.
 They always appear as a new paragraph.
 * In this instance, Bob knows the url of the image he wants to embed.
 He's got it on his clipboard already.
-He writes `image[alt text](http://path/to/img.jpg)` and the image appears in the preview pane.
+He writes `!image[alt text](http://path/to/img.jpg)` and the image appears in the preview pane.
 * A little later, Bob reaches another place in the post where he wants to use an image.
 Of some Bananas.
-He's going to need to go and find an image, and he doesn't want stop writing, so he just types in the placeholder: `image[Some Bananas]`
+He's going to need to go and find an image, and he doesn't want stop writing, so he just types in the placeholder: `!image[Some Bananas]`
 * The placeholder generates an upload form in the preview pane http://cl.ly/NxpQ
     * NB: The two icons in the corners should be added as non-functional placeholders only, for now.
 Later they will be "add image from URL" and "Take photo with camera" respectively.
-* When Bob later uploads his image with this form, his Markdown syntax is automatically updated to `image[Some Bananas](http://path/to/some-bananas.jpg)`
+* When Bob later uploads his image with this form, his Markdown syntax is automatically updated to `!image[Some Bananas](http://path/to/some-bananas.jpg)`

 ## Adding a Video